iTwin/appui/docs/changehistory/NextVersion.md

   - `SheetNavigationAidControl` class.
 Use `SheetNavigationAid` component instead.
   - `StandardRotationNavigationAidControl` class.
 Use `StandardRotationNavigationAid` component instead.
   - `StatusBarWidgetComposerControl` class.
 Use `StatusBarComposer` component instead.
-  - `IModelViewportControl` class and `IModelViewportControlOptions` interface.
+  - `IModelViewportControl` class and `IModelViewportControlOptions` interface and `ViewOverlayProps.featureOptions` property.
 Use `@itwin/imodel-components-react#ViewportComponent` component instead.

     `IModelViewportControlOptions` previously specified through `applicationData` property of `ContentProps` interface can be passed as props to `ViewportComponent` component.